Titans and primary secular forces

 Who was the leader of the Titans?

-Chief of Titans is considered Saturn, who overturned his father, Heaven, and became ruler of the world.
+Cronus is considered the leader of the Titans; he overthrew his father, Uranus, and became ruler of the world.

 Why did Cronus swallow his children?

-Saturn feared a prophecy saying that one of his children would overthrow him.
-That's how he swallowed every child Rhea gave birth to.
+Cronus feared a prophecy that one of his children would overthrow him.
+So he swallowed every child that Rhea gave birth to.

 Who beat the Titans?